sebnitu/vrembem/packages/menu/README.md

 # Menu

-Menus represent groups of links, actions or navigation that a user can interact with.
+Menus represent groups of links, actions or tools that a user can interact with.